DPCscience/SFSI/inst/md/selection_index.md

 lambda0 <- c()
 for(j in 1:ncol(out1$lambda)) lambda0[j] <- out1$lambdaSI[which.max(out1$accSI[,j]),j]

-# Use the lambda obtained to calculate an sparse GSI to predict the new data
+# Use the lambda obtained to calculate an Penalized GSI to predict the new data
 lambda <- mean(lambda0)

 x <- scale(rbind(dat$x,newdat$x))   # Use all data from trn and new dataset